 However, in entering into a salary sacrifice arrangement it is important to make sure that any additional employer superannuation contributions made in lieu of gross salary do not result in the total of compulsory superannuation contributions and salary sacrificed contributions exceeding the prevailing concessional contributions cap which is $25,000 for the 2020 year.

 Alternatively, an employee can claim a deduction for personal superannuation contributions provided certain eligibility conditions are met including the requirement to provide a notice of your intention to claim such a contribution with your complying superannuation fund.
-You should consult our licensed financial planner to consider the merits of exploring these options.
+You should consult our licensed financial adviser to consider the merits of exploring these options.

 It should be noted that if you have been financially affected by COVID-19, you may be able to access some of your superannuation early.
 In the event you would like to consider accessing your superannuation, you should consult our licenced financial planner.